impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-1-content.md

   - The value of the `BATS_TMPDIR` env var is set [here](https://github.com/sstephenson/bats/blob/03608115df2071fff4eaaff1605768c275e5f81f/libexec/bats-exec-test#L305){:target="_blank" rel="noopener"} if it's not already set.
   - More info on `BATS_TMPDIR` and other BATS-specific environment variables can be found [here](https://github.com/sstephenson/bats/blob/03608115df2071fff4eaaff1605768c275e5f81f/README.md#special-variables){:target="_blank" rel="noopener"}.
 - We then create a directory whose name is the value of our `dir` variable.
+  - The `-p` flag ensures that any intermediate directories in between our current one and `/myproject` are also created, if they don't already exist.
 - We set the `RBENV_DIR` env var equal to this directory.
 - We then run `rbenv echo RBENV_DIR`.
 - Lastly, we assert that the command printed the value that we specified for the `RBENV_DIR` env var, since that's the env var that we passed to `rbenv echo`.